Henil28P/RestaurantMenu_CucumberBDD/README.md

 # Step definitions
 - A step definition file is a simple Java class
 - Feature steps in the feature file must have matching glue code in the step definitions file.
+- As we implement the step definitions, we are going to find things that are missing and need to be implemented - this is because we are doing TDD where a set of features written in a feature file are driving our code.
+- After all methods implemented in the Step Definitions file, a Test Runner is needed - those tests won't be run from Eclipse, but instead from a tool like Maven and need to implement a Test Runner file to do that.